-Having now given up fructose (thanks to Sarah Wilson’s I Quit Sugar Programme), I created this version of gluten free hot cross buns without sugar-laden dried fruit.
+Having now given up fructose (thanks to Sarah Wilson’s I Quit Sugar Programme), I created this version of dairy free hot cross buns without sugar-laden dried fruit.

 I don’t know what they are like, but I can tell you that the plain hot cross bun toasted with a large dollop of coconut oil really hits the spot.